data61/gnaf/gnaf-db/README.md

 1. Start H2 with the `-pg` option and run the Postgres client:

     psql --host=localhost --port=5435 --username=gnaf --dbname=~/gnaf < data/createGnafDb.sql
     Password for user gnaf: gnaf

 On a macbook-pro (with SSD) it takes 26 min to load the data and another 53 min to create the indexes.
 The script creates a user `READONLY` with password `READONLY` that has only the `SELECT` right.
 This user should be used for read-only access.

 ## Exploring Address Data

+### Observations from November 2016 Release

+New addresses provided in updates can be found with something like:

+    SELECT * FROM ADDRESS_DETAIL ad
+    join STREET_LOCALITY sl on sl.STREET_LOCALITY_PID = ad.STREET_LOCALITY_PID
+    WHERE ad.DATE_CREATED > '2016-09-01'

+This query finds new rows for units on 5 KERRIDGE STREET KINGSTON ACT 2604, with `STREET_LOCALITY_PID` = ACT3556514.

+There are still no `ADRESS_DETAIL` rows with a non-null `DATE_RETIRED` (which could be used to implement data quality improvements).

+### Observations from Febuary 2016 Release

-This section is based on the first public release of the G-NAF data in February 2016.
-Some data anomolies may have been addressed in subsequent releases.
+This section is based on the first public release of the G-NAF in February 2016.
+Data anomalies noted below may or may not have been addressed in post February 2016 releases.

 Find an address (fast):